Do Go On - 314 - The Oak Island Mystery

 Yeah, great.

-I actually book these months if not sometimes years in advance.
+I actually booked these months, if not, sometimes years in advance.

 So this is just amazingly fortunate.